-These are the SewOver50 blog posts that I’ve written so far, they will gradually be added to as time goes by, the most recent to be published will be added at the bottom of the list.
+This is where you will find all the SewOver50 blog posts I’ve written collected together, each new one to be published will be added at the bottom of the list.
 I hope you find them interesting or useful, and enjoyable to read.
-It’s a wonderfully welcoming diverse and inclusive sewing community to be a part of, we are always sharing tips, advice and support between ourselves over on Instagram so make sure you follow the account as well as your favourite inspirational sewers and makers.
+It’s a wonderfully welcoming diverse and inclusive sewing community to be a part of, we are always sharing tips, advice and support between ourselves over on Instagram so make sure you follow the account as well as your own favourite inspirational sewers and makers.

 In August 2018 I wrote the first post which became a catalyst for the whole Sew Over 50 ‘movement’, on the 18th of August Judith Staley started the Instagram account.

 In November 2018 10 of us, including Judith and myself, went to Love Sewing HQ for a photo shoot and the article appeared in the February issue the following year.
-Since then we’ve expanded to almost 20K followers and we are now a very varied, and worldwide, group.
+Since then we’ve expanded to over 41K Instagram followers and we are now a hugely varied, and worldwide, group.

 Early in the new year 2019 we launched the first ‘Visible’ Challenge, when we asked you to choose a pattern which featured an older in its advertising.
 It was much harder than you might think but it did mean that we all started to discover lots of new pattern brands which used a more diverse range of models…still a lot to be done by some brands though, and I don’t just mean age.